MQEV: Process IBM MQ Events, Accounting and Statistics messages

 For more information about the program and its features why not read the datasheet, or download the user guide.

+You can watch videos which introduce some aspects of MQEV here.
 You can read blog posts on MQEV here.
-We are interested in your comments and suggestions for future posts.
+We are interested in your comments and suggestions for future videos and posts.

-The MQEV program is free to download, and free to run until June 30th 2020.
 Please go to the download page here.
-After this date, in order to use the product, you will need a valid licence file.
+To use the product you will need a valid licence file.
 A licence file can be purchased by following the link below.
 Alternatively you can send an email to MQGem support and you will be sent a trial licence valid for one month.

 Purchasing a licence

 It is recommended that before purchasing an MQEV licence, you download and run the MQEV program to ensure that it runs correctly on your platform and is able to connect to your Queue Managers.
-If it is after June 30th 2020, please request a trial licence for this purpose as detailed above.
+Please request a trial licence for this purpose as detailed above.

-To purchase a licence file for the MQEV program please go to the purchase page here.
+To purchase a licence file for the MQEV program please go to the purchase page here for Distributed and here for z/OS.